How to convert an ATX (desktop computer) PSU into a bench power supply

 An illustration of a woman in an electronics lab.

-When working on ESPHome projects using an ESP8266, ESP32, or RP2040, a stable and suitable power supply is a must.
-While you may use a single power source for your final project, a bench power supply can be a game-changer during the prototyping phase.
-However, these devices can be expensive and cumbersome.
-But fear not, a dusty old ATX computer power supply might just be the answer to your power supply needs.
+When embarking on ESPHome projects involving devices like the ESP8266, ESP32, or RP2040, having a stable and appropriate power supply is crucial.
+While a single power source may suffice for your final project, a bench power supply can significantly enhance the prototyping phase.
+These devices, however, can be costly and bulky.
+Fortunately, an old ATX (Advanced Technology eXtended) computer power supply might be the perfect solution to your power needs.

-A sticker on an ATX power supply displaying the various output voltages and maximum amps.
+A photograph of the sticker on an ATX power supply showing the various output voltages.

-The key to turning an ATX power supply into a bench power supply lies in the 24-pin connector, which you would typically connect to a computer's motherboard.
-Any other cable can be disregarded, though I do not recommend removing them due to the risk of shorts.
+The secret to transforming an ATX power supply into a bench power supply is the 24-pin connector, typically attached to a computer's motherboard.
+It's advisable to leave other cables intact to avoid the risk of shorts.
+The 24-pin connector has various coloured wires indicating different voltages:

-Among the other coloured wires (purple, grey, brown, and green), the green wire is crucial for powering on the ATX supply.
+Among the other wires (purple, grey, brown, and green), the green wire is key to powering the ATX supply.

 You might wonder how to switch on an ATX power supply without connecting it to a motherboard.
 The solution is simple: create a bridge between the green wire and any black (ground) wire.
 Ensure that the power supply is switched off or unplugged before inserting a short wire between the two pins.
 Once connected, you can turn the ATX power supply on and off using the switch on the unit.